 There are food lockers in the backcountry but they are few and far between.
 The food lockers exist in case you have overflow food.
 Using them doesn’t mean you should hike without a canister.

 Hikers may be able to get away with using them in SEKI if they are also hanging food in those areas where bear canisters are only ‘recommended’.
-The last bear locker in Yosemite is at Glen Aulin, a mere 5.5 miles from Tuolumne Meadows, so even if you plan on staying the night at Glen Aulin, you will still need a bear canister between there and Sonora Pass.
+The last bear locker in Yosemite is at Glen Aulin, a mere 5.5 miles from Tuolumne Meadows, so even if you plan on staying the night at Glen Aulin, Yosemite National Park will still require you to have a bear canister between there and Sonora Pass.
+In Lassen Volcanic National Park, there are no bear lockers in the backcountry but you can opt to camp in the developed campground in Warner Valley instead of camping in the backcountry.

 In other words: There are food lockers in the backcountry.
 There are not enough food lockers in the backcountry to support the bear canister requirement.
 Yosemite is one of those places.
 In the zones where bear canisters are required, you have to have them.

-Can I use a canister, “odor proof” bag or another solution that is not on an approved list?
+Can I use a canister, “odor proof” bag or another solution that is not on a list of allowed canisters?

-You’re more than welcome to use non-approved devices where canisters are not required.
-But where they’re required, you’ll have to use an approved canister.
+You’re more than welcome to use other devices where canisters are not required.
+But where they’re required, you’ll have to use an allowed canister.

 Considering that bears can smell soup inside of a can, or a foot print that was left weeks ago, it’s highly suspect that a plastic zip-top bag does much good at all.

-These other food storage products, while great in some places, are not on the approved bear canister lists.
+These other food storage products, while great in some places, are not on the allowed bear canister lists.

 Is it true that I can just claim to be a day hiker if I meet a ranger?